 Machine Learning Capabilities

-To ensure effective automation of supply chain and logistics processes it’s critical for businesses to power their IT-infrastructure with disruptive technologies like Machine Learning (ML).
+To ensure effective logistics automation it’s critical for businesses to power their IT-infrastructure with disruptive technologies like Machine Learning (ML).
 When it comes to optimizing and automating route planning, ML can be a game-changer.

 Machine Learning algorithms can analyze large historical data sets and help businesses predict risks, quickly identify inefficient routes at the planning stage itself, reduce delays and generate accurate ETAs.
-Theft of goods-in-transit is a common logistics problem across many geographies.
+Theft of goods-in-transit is a common logistics problem across many geographies and it can be addressed using logistics automation.
 Using ML businesses can understand why there have been delays in a particular route and if a particular route is prone to thefts.
 This helps delivery stakeholders avoid such routes.
 Hence when generating a route, an advanced supply chain, and logistics management software can automatically eliminate or avoid routes that cause inefficiencies and delays.